NVandenBossche/salesforce-iam-flows/README.md

 ## Introduction

+When I was preparing for the Salesforce Certified Technical Architect certification, Identity & Access Management (IAM) was one of the topics I struggled with.
+Mainly because I hadn't come into contact with it frequently during my project.

+Sure, I knew how to set up Single Sign-On (SSO), but that didn't compare to understanding the more delicate complexities of the different OAuth flows.
+So I started diving into the topic in detail.

+There were two resources that were invaluable to me:

+1. A very lengthy conversation about different IAM topics with Lawrence Newcombe.
+Lawrence has actually taken the outcome of these discussions and created very clear diagrams from them on his [personal blog](https://cloundsundial.com).
+2. A [blog post](https://www.jitendrazaa.com/blog/salesforce/using-jwt-flow-to-authenticate-nodejs-application-with-salesforce/) about a Node.js application implementing the JWT OAuth flow by Jitendra Zaa.

 This application is purely meant to discover the different SAML and OAuth flows that are supported by Salesforce.
 Please leverage this repository as learning material for Salesforce rather than as a production-ready application.